pyjarrett/programming-with-ada/source/four-months-with-ada.rst

     type Filter_Action is (Keep, Exclude);

-    -- Specify internal values for the enumeration. for Filter_Action use (
+    -- Specify internal values for the enumeration (optional). for Filter_Action use (
         Keep => 2,
         Exclude => 3